openearth/stars4water/README.md

   <img src="images/WorkplanNew.png" width="650" />
 </div>

+### Github repository

+This repository contains the codes developed within the activities of WP3, WP4, and WP5, for the definition of new tools and models that enable better decision-making by stakeholders in different hydrological basins within and outside Europe.

 ### Funding

 This project has received funding from the European Union’s HORIZON Research and Innovation Actions Programme under Grant Agreement No. 101059372